Block Apps

 Using Parental Controls or Screen Time features aren't your only options, however.
 There are much better ways to block apps.

-Most DNS filters have an app that allows you to enable filtering on your smartphone.
-Once you've successfully installed the app , you can create your own content policy to start blocking apps:
+Once you've successfully connected your smartphone , you can create your own content policy to start blocking apps:

 If you want to block an app, you will first need to create an always blacklist rule: